Policies & ByLaws

 The duties of the Governing Board will be to meet, on call by the President, at least four (4) times per year to approve general policies for the Utah Symphony Guild and the activities thereof.
 Membership in the Guild is required of anyone holding office in the Guild.

 The duties of the President shall be to preside at all meetings of the Guild, its Governing Board and its Executive Committee, to have general supervision of the direction and business of the Guild, and to appoint such ad hoc committees as shall be deemed necessary.
 The President is also responsible for the organization’s Newsletter, Website, Data Base Specialist, Publicity, Historian, Member of Note, and Orchestra Liaison.
-The President is an ex officio member of the USUO Board with specific responsibility to coordinate the activities of the Guild with those of the USUO Board.
-At the end of the President’s term in office, the President serves one year as Immediate Past President on the Guild Executive Committee.
-The President shall have signature rights on the general Guild Bank Account
+The President is an ex officio member of the USUO Board.
+At the end of the President’s term in office, the President serves as Immediate Past President on the Guild Executive Committee.
+The President shall have signature rights on the general Guild Bank Account.

 Immediate Past President

-There shall be six (6) Vice Presidents as follows: Executive, Membership, Social, Development, Education, and Youth Guild.
+There shall be seven (7) Vice Presidents as follows: Executive, Membership, Social, Development, Education, Youth Guild, and Gift Shop.
 Each Vice President may appoint such committees and committee chairs as are deemed necessary to carry on those activities of the Guild for which each is responsible.
 These appointments are subject to approval by the President and the Executive Committee.

 Executive Vice President / President Elect

 The duties of the Executive Vice President shall be to assist the President in all matters pertaining to the function of the Guild, and to preside at all meetings in the absence of the President including USUO Board meetings the President is unable to attend as an ex officio member.
-In order to be eligible to hold this office, the Executive Vice President shall have served for at least two (2) years as a member of the Guild Executive Committee or as a committee chair of the Governing Board.
+In order to hold this office, the Executive Vice President shall have served for at least one (1) year as a member of the Guild Executive Committee or as a committee chair of the Governing Board.